c1505/AI-application-template/README.md

 - install the requirements using `pip install -r requirements.txt`
 - run the app using `streamlit run app.py`

+## customizing the application
+- see RPG app for an example of how to customize the application

 # features
 - Estimates cost of API requests so you don't get surprised by the bill
+- Includes conversation history and allows you to change how much if any to use

 # Deployment
 Put your application on the web so you can easily access it